Open Plan Kitchen Ideas - 10 Beautiful Designs

 There are however some pitfalls which include toys sprawling on the kitchen floor, the smell of cooking lingering long after dinner and the space always being noisy with so much activity taking place (particularly if you have a young family!).
 So here are some of our favourite tips as well as some great open plan kitchen ideas to really make sure you create the perfect space.

 Pocket doors or large internal glazed doors are a wonderful way to separate different areas of the open plan kitchen.
-They can be opened during the day when the house is busy and closed of in the evening if you want to relax in cosy lounge area.
+They can be opened during the day when the house is busy and closed off in the evening if you want to relax in the cosy lounge area.

 We adore the open plan kitchen idea from forestviewhouse on Instagram, who has the most wonderful internal steel doors between the lounge and the open plan kitchen / diner.
 They add style to their home whilst being so practical too!

-Fabulous open plan kitchen idea from forestviewhouse on Instagram
+Fabulous open plan kitchen idea from forestviewhouse on Instagram.
+Pendant lights - for similar try Espere in Opaline Glass by Pooky.

 By creating a mezzanine or a raised level, you can separate off the lounge or dining area whilst still being sociable and enjoying the same space but keeping the areas clearly defined.
 The ideal time to incorporate a raised level is whilst you are extending, so plan this well in advance before you start any work.